ml-jku/MAE-CT/README.md

 # Run

 To run your own experiments or reproduce our results you have to specify the desired hyperparameters via a yaml file.
-Afterwards start the training/evaluation run by specifying the following CLI arguments for `main_train.py`
+Start the training/evaluation run by specifying the following CLI arguments for `main_train.py`

 - `--hp <YAML>` (e.g. `--hp yamls/mae/base16.yaml`)
 - `--devices <DEVICES>` (e.g. `--devices 0` to run on GPU0 or `--devices 0,1,2,3` to run on 4 GPUs)

+Example: Train MAE with ViT-B/16 on 4 GPUs: `python main_train.py --hp yamls/mae/base16.yaml --devices 0,1,2,3`

 ## Output